sodafoundation/documentation/content/guides/user-guides/object-lifecycle-management/_index.md

 1. How to check if the lifecycle rule is applied on bucket/object ?

 Ans:
-OpenSDS does not create the rule in the cloud backend (CSP) , so once the bucket/object satisfies the rule OpenSDS will automatically call cloud API and the action will be taken place.
-If there are any sort of errors or issues in rule, user will know at the time of lifecycle action.
+OpenSDS does not create the rule in the cloud backend (CSP).
+Once the bucket/object satisfies the rule, OpenSDS will automatically call cloud API and the action will be performed.
+If there are any errors or issues in rule, user will know at the time of lifecycle action.